 To graduate with Honors in Communication:

-2. Complete at least 24 units in Honors courses (12 if a transfer student)
+2. Complete at least 24 units in Honors courses (12 if a transfer student).

 * Director of the Undergraduate Honors Program in Communication

-* Communication 319
+* Room 201, Communication Building

-* (520) 626-3065
+* (520) 626-8771

-Communication Honors students may also apply non-Honors Communication courses toward graduation, and Honors courses taken in other departments may be applied toward the total of 24 Honors units required for Honors graduation.
+Communication Honors students may apply non-Honors Communication courses toward graduation, and Honors courses taken in other departments may be applied toward the total of 24 Honors units required for Honors graduation.